 Scotch Plains is a very ethnically-diverse town.
 The people who call Scotch Plains home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Scotch Plains residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Scotch Plains include Irish, German, Polish, and English.

 The most common language spoken in Scotch Plains is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Chinese.